yunks128/unity-cs-security/code_samples/jupyter/identity_pool_aws_creds/README.md

 ### Cognito User Pool

 A Cognito user pool should be available with,
-a) At least one App Client (The client ID of this client will be used in  the Jupyter Notebook)
+1) At least one App Client (The client ID of this client will be used in  the Jupyter Notebook)
-b) A user group associated with the IAM role created above
+2) A user group associated with the IAM role created above

 ### Identity Pool